 Spotting a problem with roof rats may be difficult at first since they are shy by nature and are nocturnal- becoming most active when most people are sleeping.

 Roof rats are most active and are out and about searching and gathering food in the hours after sunset and before dawn.

-Like most rodents, roof rats are omnivores and feed on a variety of food, however, fruits are a favorite and main staple of a roof rat’s diet.
+Like most rodents, roof rats are omnivores and feed on various foods; however, fruits are a favorite and main staple of a roof rat’s diet.
 Orchards and yards with fruit trees are especially attractive to roof rats.

-Roof rats live in large populations throughout the State of Florida and are a significant pest problem in both homes and businesses.
+Roof rats live in large populations throughout Florida and are a significant pest problem in both homes and businesses.
 Not only do roof rats spread diseases, bacteria, and parasites that contaminate surfaces and food, but they are also destructive.

 Roof rats use their sharp front incisors to attack and feed on stored food that both people and animals eat.
-They can become a huge problem inside of orchards, their climbing abilities allow them to climb trees and feed on their fruit.
+They can become a massive problem inside orchards; their climbing abilities allow them to climb trees and feed on their fruit.

-Roof rats are a tricky pest to prevent and even trickier to eliminate.
+Roof rats are a tricky pest to prevent and even tougher to eliminate.
 The best way to handle problems with roof rats is to partner with an experienced pest professional.

 Our rodent control services solve problems with roof rats through trapping and removal, monitoring, and exclusion.
 Reach out to Lindsey Pest Services today to learn more about our rodent control solutions!